-- Housing rehabilitation - If the cost of rehabilitation exceeds the City's program maximums, property owners can invest their own savings, obtain available grants from local agencies or seek loans from a financial institution. - Homeownership assistance is gap financing.
+- Ballmer Foundation - private foundation funds for the housing and wrap-around services needed to house severely mentally ill homeless persons. - Housing rehabilitation - If the cost of rehabilitation exceeds the City's program maximums, property owners invest their own funds, obtain available grants from local agencies or seek loans from a financial institution. - Homeownership assistance is gap financing.
 Therefore, first mortgage financing is provided by mortgage lenders.
 Some homebuyers may qualify for additional homebuyer assistance through a Federal Home Loan Bank of Chicago housing program.
-In addition, most homebuyers are required to invest their own savings. - The City can supplement housing rehabilitation programs with other competitive grants through Federal Home Loan Bank of Chicago (FHLBC).
+In addition, most homebuyers are required to invest their own savings. - The City can supplement housing rehabilitation programs with other competitive grants through the Federal Home Loan Bank of Chicago (FHLBC).
 Traditionally, competitive grant applications are accepted annually. - Development assistance is gap financing.
 Therefore, developers may seek bridge loans and/or permanent financing from financial institutions, Community Development Financial Institutions, investors through Low Income Housing Tax Credit programs, deferred developer fee, donations, etc.

-- Economic Development (ED) - Some ED programs require beneficiaries to provide their own funds as leverage.
+- Economic Development (ED) - some ED programs require beneficiaries to provide their own funds as leverage.
 This may be their own savings, or a loan from a financial institution, etc.